How YouTubers are dealing with the deepfake threat

-Not far from a frenzy of screaming tweens chasing online video stars, in a glass building overlooking Disneyland, VidCon will introduce a new celebrity to its pantheon: video forgeries known as deepfakes.
-But the ability to manipulate video to make anyone do, well, anything, people may instead be running in fear.
+Not far from a frenzy of screaming tweens chasing online video stars, in a glass building overlooking Disneyland, VidCon introduced a new celebrity to its pantheon: video forgeries known as deepfakes.
+But with the ability to manipulate video to make anyone do anything, people may instead be running in fear.

 But this year, at the moment the expo halls open, the first thing on VidCon's agenda is a presentation about the risks of deepfakes as part of the an industry-focused track of panels and keynotes.